-Unfortunately, that is not how blogging works.
-That isn’t how marketing works and that isn’t how Public Relations work.
+Unfortunately, that isn’t how blogging works.
+That isn’t how marketing works and that isn’t how public relations work.

-Of course there are exceptions.
-There are bloggers who blow up in months and Youtubers who post their first video and get tons of subscribers in a matter of weeks but that isn’t the reality for most of us.
-We are the rule not the exception.
+Of course, there are exceptions.
+There are bloggers who blow up in months and Youtubers who post their first video and get tons of subscribers in a matter of weeks but, that isn’t the reality for most of us.
+We are the rule and not the exception.

-Something that I don’t think bloggers understand is that they have to find their audience.
+I don’t think bloggers understand that they have to find their audience.
 That’s the reason people always tell you to blog because you love it first and for income second.

 Eventually you’ll find your audience.
-You will network on Twitter, you will attend events and you will work with brands.
-It will not happen overnight or in a month and it might not happen in a year but it will happen.
+You’ll network on social media, you’ll attend events, and you’ll work with brands.
+It won’t happen overnight or in a month and it might not happen in a year but it will happen.

 Something else to think about is that you may never become a very popular blogger and this may never be your only job.
 Even if that’s the case you’re still giving something to the world that no one else can give and someone is reading your blog even if everyone isn’t.

-What are your thoughts on this subject ladies?
+What are your thoughts on this subject?
+Do you have patience?